thadrien/Zview.github.io/_unreleased/2024-06-01-IQ-quadrature-sign.md

 <img src="{{ '/posts/IQ-quadrature-sign/quadrature-coupler.jpg' | relative_url }}">

 This part was performed in two steps.
-First, using scikit-rf with a some help of ChatGPT, make a Python script which produced some preliminaty plots to check the results and a s4p fil.
-The second step is to re-use the plots code from the previous section, with some help of ChatGPT to refactor the duplicate parts, to make the following plots:
+First, using scikit-rf with a some help of ChatGPT, a Python script was created to produce preliminary plots and an s4p file.
+The second step was to reuse the plotting code from the previous section, with some help from ChatGPT to refactor the duplicate parts, to make the following plots:

 <div id="magnitude-plot-2"></div>
 <div id="phase-plot-2"></div>